tanelson91/508Project/README.md

 --when inserting into terminal insert it into entity first----------DONE

---floor contents table should be able to be replaced with a query along the lines of "show all the shipments whose current location is a given floor number

 --Shipment Travels procedure is already written, it updates the shipments current location.----------DONE

 /*after successful insertion into the loadEvent table take the user to a webpage that allows them to enter in the fields for inserting employees into EventEmployees, this works similarly as adding pallets to shipments*/<br>